BarbourSmith/Maslow-Motor/README.md

 The motor shaft is 8mm and has one flat side, but is shown here with a 9mm round shaft to create proper cutaway holes.

+## Bump Around Shaft

+The radius of this is not displayed on the diagram, and is estimated.
+It should be checked.

 This is a model of the Etonm ET-WGM58AE motor used by the Maslow CNC.
 A schematic for this motor can be found in https://github.com/MaslowCNC/Electronics/tree/master/Documentation/Data%20Sheets